mykolaharmash/works-for-me/README.md

 ### How to add my setup?

-You can do this in 4 easy steps:

-* Fork repo
+1. Fork repo
-* Copy `template.setup` to `setups/` folder and name it after you
+2. Copy `template.setup` to `setups/` folder and name it after you
-* Fill in new file with setup that works for you
+3. Fill in new file with setup that works for you
-* Make a Pull Request to main repo
+4. Make a Pull Request to main repo

 ### Syntax